 - 1. Success can happen if you plan for it using SMART goals. - 2.
 Setting goals will help you to reach your potential. - 3.
-Though obstacles and people can act as barriers, you can still achieve your goals. - 4.
+Though obstacles and people will get in the way of you accomplishing your goals, you still have the power to make your life better. - 4.
 There are people and resources that can help you to achieve your goals. - 5.
-Avoiding unhealthy relationships, HIV, STIs and teenage pregnancy can help you achieve your goals. - 6.
+Avoiding HIV, STIs and teenage pregnancy can help you achieve your goals. - 6.
 Making a commitment to positive and healthy behaviours is a key to achieving your goals. - 7.
 I am strong, smart and in charge of my future!

 - chalkboard

 - chalk

 - flip chart paper

 - Koki pens (various colours)

 - Prestik

 - watch or cell phone for time-keeping

-- Poster 7.1.1: SMART goals (Reading 1: SMART goals in your learners' books)
+- Poster 8.1.1: SMART goals

-- Educator resource 7.1.1: Explaining SMART goals
+- Educator resource 81.1: Explaining SMART goals

-- Worksheet 7.8.1: Review of SMART goal criteria (Worksheet 1 in your learners' books)
+- Worksheet 8.1.2: Review of SMART goal criteria

-- Poster 7.8.1: Example of a force field analysis
+- Poster 8.1.2: Example of a force field analysis

-- Worksheet 7.8.2: "Vote" for behaviours that support your goals (Worksheet 2 in your learners' books)
+- Worksheet 8.1.1: "Vote" for behaviours that support your goals